nanda-rao/ZWareJavaWebClient/README.md

 * The UI framework should be easily customizable to support any UI specification
 * Release on Android Things platform with a sample application
 * The binary release should include ZWareJavaWebClientLibrary.jar and ZWareJavaWebApp.apk in source form
-* Look for To Do's, hacks and comments in the source code
+* Look for To Do's, hacks and comments in the source code and address them.